Cephra/blog/content/posts/hello-ai-world.md

 #### Author's NOTE

-The source for generating this looks as follows:
+The source for generating this looks as follows: \
-*NOTE:* It's still a work in progress as of now :wink:
+*It's still a work in progress as of now :wink:*

 {{< codeinclude "bash" "bin/generate-post.sh" >}}